 Education & Certification

-Undergraduate Degree: Rivier College - Current Undergrad, Liberal Studies
+Undergraduate Degree: Rivier College - Bachelor in Arts, Liberal Arts and Sciences

 Undergraduate Degree: American Public University System - Current Undergrad Student, Mathematics

 Spirituality, Health and Wellness, Cooking, Guitar Playing and Singing, Live Theatre/Music, Personal Growth, Lifelong Learning, Arts and Crafts (Specifically - painting with watercolors, salt dough sculpture, mixed media collages, bead weaving, yarn weaving, crewel embroidery), and home decorating.

 Working with an individual's strengths is key in my philosophy of learning.
 Different styles of learning may be used once a student's preference is briefly assessed and established.

 What might you do in a typical first session with a student?

 I would typically get to know their interests, goals, and desired outcomes in the tutoring process, and how I can best assist them to achieve their individual goals.